 I’m absolutely willing to die on that treadmill when it comes to my family and the causes I believe in.

 LESSON 10 – Treasure old memories.
 As I type this final lesson, the tears are flowing down my face.
 However, they’re not flowing due to sadness.
 They’re flowing because I’m so blessed to have a friend like Wade in my life.
 We went to school together, we played ball together, we got in trouble together, we had sleepovers together, we cried together, we laughed together, and we grew up together.
 When we talked over the phone after he was diagnosed, he said that he thought of me as a brother, not a friend.
 I will always remember and cherish that.

 Cancer may have taken his body from this earth, but that’s all this horrible disease can take.
 It can’t take away our memories and the fun we had together.

-At the beginning of this post, I said that probably 10% of my readers knew Wade personally.
+At the beginning of this post, I said that probably less than 1% of my readers knew Wade personally.
 Now I can confidently say that 100% of you now know Wade personally.

 I bet you want to give him a hug, I bet you want to see his glowing smile, I bet you want to say “Thank you” for inspiring you as much as he inspires me everyday.

-I titled this post Life After Death, because I know my life will be vastly improved after his passing.
-That’s not to say that I don’t miss him terribly, because I do – it’s because I know that he would want all of the lives he touched to be better afterwards, and I refuse to let him down.
+I titled this post Life After Death, because I know my life will be vastly improved after Wade’s passing.
+That’s not to say that I don’t miss him terribly, because I do – it’s because I know that he would want all of the lives he touched to be better afterwards.
+That’s why I introduced him to you today.